 I feel my REALTOR® Broker the Law, But I Don’t See their Specific Violation Listed in the Code of Ethics?

-Boards and associations of REALTORS® determine whether the Code of Ethics has been violated, not whether the law or real estate regulations have been broken.
-The licensing authorities or the courts can only make those decisions.
+The local association only administers and enforces the REALTOR® Code of Ethics and its 17 Articles.
+REALTOR® Associations like CAR determine whether the Code of Ethics has been violated, not whether the law or real estate regulations have been broken.
+REALTORS® are also bound by the Illinois Real Estate License Act which is governed by IDFPR.
+Only IDFPR or the courts can make a determination on whether a law or real estate regulation was broken.
 To file a complaint with the State Licensing Authority, IDFPR, click here.

 Boards of REALTORS® can only discipline REALTORS® for violating the Code of Ethics.